joonas-fi/modemrebooter/README.md

 Download binary for your OS/architecture (works for Raspberry Pi as well) combo from the download link.

+Write a `config.json` file (see [config.example.json](config.example.json)).

-Configure it to automatically start at boot:
+Configure it to automatically start at boot (you might need to run it with sudo):

 ```
+$ ./modemrebooter write-systemd-unit-file
+Wrote unit file to /etc/systemd/system/modemrebooter.service
+Run to enable on boot & to start now:
+        $ systemctl enable modemrebooter
-$ TODO
+        $ systemctl start modemrebooter
 ```